 1. Quality of Education of Tanzanian Schools Improved through better Curriculum, and better Training;

 2. Capacity of TIE to deliver its Core Functions Strengthened;

 3. Care and Supportive Services Improved and HIV and AIDS Infection Reduced; and

 4. National Anti-Corruption Strategy effectively Enhanced, Sustained and Implented.

-The four objectives are further defined by sub-objectives for clarity and ease of implementation.
-Under the objective of improving quality of education in Tanzania’s schools via quality curriculum the sub-objectives include: Curriculum reviewed, improved at designated levels and addresses cross-cutting issues; Quality curriculum support materials prepared and standards established; Training of curriculum implementers scaled up and improved; and Research and monitoring of curriculum implementation informs curriculum development activities.
-In regard to the second objective, the sub-objectives include: Improving financial capacity and management; enhancing human and physical resources for better working environment; Publishing and communication services strengthened; and ICT and data base strengthened.
+The four objectives were further defined by sub-objectives for clarity and ease of implementation.
+Under the objective of improving quality of education in Tanzania’s schools via quality curriculum the sub-objectives included: Curriculum reviewed, improved at designated levels and addresses cross-cutting issues; Quality curriculum support materials prepared and standards established; Training of curriculum implementers scaled up and improved; and Research and monitoring of curriculum implementation informing curriculum development activities.
+In regard to the second objective, the sub-objectives included: Improving financial capacity and management; enhancing human and physical resources for better working environment; Publishing and communication services strengthened; and ICT and data base strengthened.

-Under the last part of this CSP, that is, monitoring and evaluation two main monitoring instruments, namely the performance framework (matrix of outcomes) and results framework (matrix of outputs) will be used by the Management to follow up and evaluate the progress in the implementation of this plan.
-Further, two reviews have been planned (mid and annual reviews) for each year in the five years of implementation of this CSP.
-These reviews are being complemented by the reporting framework on the implementation of the CSP to various appropriate authorities in accordance to reporting guidelines and requirements.
+Under the last part of this CSP, that is, monitoring and evaluation two main monitoring instruments, namely the performance framework (matrix of outcomes) and results framework (matrix of outputs) was used by the Management to follow up and evaluate the progress in the implementation of the plan.
+Further, two reviews had been planned (mid and annual reviews) for each year in the five years of implementation of the plan.
+These reviews were being complemented by the reporting framework on the implementation of the CSP to various appropriate authorities in accordance to reporting guidelines and requirements.